YonicDev/yonic-corner/README.md

   * *`legacy`* Asset path to the image used in the [Legacy Version][1].
 It must have a 3:2 aspect ratio, and ideally a resolution of 454x303 pixels.
 * *`heroPosition`*: Takes either `top`, `center` and `bottom`.

-If `hero` is not defined, the hero images can be set by placing an image named `hero.png` in a folder with the same name as the post ID in the assets folder.
+If `hero` is not defined, the hero images can be set by placing an image named `hero.png` for this version and `hero-legacy.png` for the Legacy one, in the same folder as the MDX post.

-> Despite its name, the `hero.png` image doesn't really need to be a PNG image.
+> Despite their names, hero images don't really need to be a PNG image.
 JPEG, GIF, WEBP and AVIF images will also work just fine.
-It only needs to be named `hero.png`.
+They only need to be named `hero.png` and `hero-legacy.png`.

 When the modern hero image's aspect ratio is different than 16/9, `heroPosition` controls how the image should be vertically centered, with either the top, center, or bottom of the image being centered.
 Hero images are always horizontally centered in the middle.
 Hero images are used as images for Twitter/X Cards.